 TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STYLE FOOTWAY SIGN A Footway Sign is a portable, freestanding advertisement, normally supported by an 'A' or inverted 'T' frame, and typically displayed on a footway.
-FOOT Maximum number Location Other requirements Height - 1.0 metre Width - 0.6 metre Depth - 0.6 metre 1 per tenancy A Footway Sign on a footway is to be positioned near the kerb (but not closer than 0.25 metre) so as to leave clear passage for pedestrians along the footway, particularly the visually disadvantaged who rely on clear passage along the frontage of shops.
-No footway sign is to be positioned so as to obstruct, clutter or detract from street landscaping, furniture or artwork A Footway Sign not to be located on a public road.
+Maximum size Maximum number Location Height - 1.0 metre Width - 0.6 metre Depth - 0.6 metre 1 per tenancy A Facture Sign on a facture is to be positioned near the displayed off a roseway.
+F00T WAY Location A Footway Sign on a footway is to be positioned near the kerb (but not closer than 0.25 metre) so as to leave clear passage for pedestrians along the footway, particularly the visually disadvantaged who rely on clear passage along the frontage of shops.
+No footway sign is to be positioned so as to obstruct, clutter Other requirements or detract from street landscaping, furniture or artwork A Footway Sign not to be located on a public road.
 A Footway Sign is not to have moving, rotating or animated parts, such as a spinner sign.
-A Footway Sign is to be displayed only during trading hours and is not to be used for the display of merchandise.
+A Footway Sign is to be displayed only during trading hours and is not to be used for the display of merchandise

 TYPE OF SIGN EXAMPLE OF TYPE OF SIGN ACCEPTABLE STANDARD FOR SPECIFIC SIGN STYLE HAMPER SIGN A Hamper Sign is an advertisement, painted or otherwise affixed, between a door head and an awning, or their equivalent levels.
 HAMPER Maximum thickness Maximum Extent 0.3 metre from the face of the wall The size and form are to be compatible with the building on which they are located.
 HIGH RISE BUILDING SIGN A High Rise Building Sign is an advertisement naming or identifying a high rise building by the use of a logo or the like.
-HIGH KISE SIGN THE THE THE THE THE THE THE THE THE THE Maximum extent Maximum number Other requirements Contained within the actual or created outline of a building or appears as if it was part of the original building if part of a structure creating a changed building outline One per building frontage A High Rise Building Sign is not to contain third party advertising
+HIGH RISE SIGN THE PER THE PER Maximum extent Maximum number Other requirements Contained within the actual or created outline of a building or appears as if it was part of the original building if part of a structure creating a changed building outline One per building frontage A High Rise Building Sign is not to contain third party advertising